 What is spatial mapping?

 Spatial mapping is the digital construction and visualization of maps representing geographical distributions and connections from raw geospatial datasets.
-In other words, it’s the visual representation of geographical information on maps.
+In other words, spatial mapping is the visual representation of geographical information on maps.
 It involves collecting raw geospatial data about the locations and characteristics of real-world objects and features through satellite imagery, GPS, or surveys and then relies on geo-mapping as a visual aid.
 So, what is geo-mapping exactly?

 Geomapping refers to the process of assigning geographic identifiers to spatial datasets and displaying them on digital map platforms for visualization.
 By making maps of the real world, spatial maps create virtual worlds that resemble real roads and points of interest in a geographic space.